unculture/creative-boilerplate/readme.md

 - lodash
 - moment

-You may `npm install` any additional libraries you need, although always bear in mind file size of the final bundle.
+You may `yarn install` any additional libraries you need, although always bear in mind file size of the final bundle.